patrickkempff/Location/README.md

 ### Manual installation

-The recommend way to install Location is via [composer](http://getcomposer.org/).
-If you want to manually install Location download [Location.php](https://github.com/patrickkempff/Location/blob/master/src/Location/Location.php) from the repo and save the file into your project.
+Please note that the recommend way to install Location is via [composer](http://getcomposer.org/).
+If you really want to install Location manually, you can download [Location](https://github.com/patrickkempff/Location/archive/master.zip) from the repo and unpack the files into your project.

 ```php
 <?php